Updated On : April 21, 2023

 The civil judge renders the final decision after hearing from both sides in court.
 They decide on legal issues, serve as an arbitrator between the two parties in court, and make judgments in conflicts of law.
 A civil judge must hear both the prosecution and defence parties’ allegations.

-The career trajectory of a Civil Judge is astounding and is the best fit for the LLB Graduate.
+The Career Trajectory of a Civil Judge is astounding and is the best fit for the LLB Graduate.
 From joining as a Junior Judge to working as a high court judge, this profession has a lot to offer you during the professional journey.

 This profession is a popular career choice for LLB graduates because of the salary and other benefits you will get.
 Also, you will be able to exercise power as a part of the Legal system, which is a prestigious position.